iliakolev/resume/README.md

 # Resume

-Hi there, my name is Ilia and I currently work at Jinx Factory as a Front-end Developer.
+Hi, my name is Ilia and I'm currently a Front-end Developer at College Swimming.

 ---